 |Pregnancy Week (Select):|

 "Sorry, you're not in labour."
 These are difficult words for birth attendants to say, even right up there with, “I’m sorry, I’ve made a mistake.”
 They are also very difficult words for the birthing woman to hear.
 I’ve been on both the receiving and giving ends of those words, so here are some stories where women were not in established labour, and what happened.

 Stalled labour?
-If you find that your labour reaches a plateau or stalls, unless you're informed about what a stalled labour means and what you can do to help yourself, it can become a very anxious time.
-Find out what you can do to avoid medical interventions in the case of a stalled labour.
+If you find that your labour reaches a plateau or stalls, find out what you can do to avoid medical interventions in the case of a stalled labour.

 A hospital was able to reduce its caesarean section rate by 21% during a project which was designed to attempt to lower the caesarean section rate.
 How did they do it?
 Read on to find out what happened.

 Active birth - because every pregnant woman deserves a birth that is less painful, involves less trauma to the baby, is shorter and allows your partner to be more involved.

 Acupuncture is a safe, effective therapy for mothers-to-be during pregnancy, for a whole range of ailments.
 Induction acupuncture can help post-dates women to establish labour.
 If you're trying to beat an induction of labour, check out this article on natural labour induction with acupuncture, first!

 Whether to follow the instinctive urge of bearing down, or to have another person direct the pushing efforts, is a decision that each mother needs to consider in planning for spontaneous birth.